 In Lombardo v.
 City of St. Louis (2021), Jon Taylor won a rare summary vacatur for the family of a homeless man killed by the police in which tossed out a ruling that failed to consider “well-known police guidance recommending that officers get a subject off his stomach as soon as he is handcuffed.”

-in Intel Corp. v.
+In Intel Corp. v.
 Sulyma (2020), Matt Wessler won a 9-0 victory for workers seeking to hold companies accountable under ERISA for risking their retirement savings.
 The Wall Street Journal called this a “pretty significant” victory for “people’s ability to bring lawsuits over fiduciary breaches.”

 ____________________________________